Highton

 Highton has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 40 projects that may impact this area.
-Notable ones include Morven Townhomes, Highton Urban Design Framework, 34 Barrabool Road Apartments, and 22-24 Barrabool Road Development, with the following list providing more details on those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 38 projects that could impact the area.
+Major projects include Morven Townhomes, Highton Urban Design Framework, 34 Barrabool Road Apartments, and 22-24 Barrabool Road Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.